PennLINC/PennLINC.github.io/docs/LabHome/ProjectStages.md

 ### 19)	Revise & resubmit / Repeat as needed

 Peer review is a slog: there is no way to spin it otherwise.
 To use a football analogy, the first submission is like being on the 20-yard line—certainly not the 1-yard line.
 Dogged persistence and a thick skin is critical for navigating peer review.
 In general, it is almost always better to “show them with data” and perform any additional analyses requested.
-Even if rejected, it is generally useful to try to address the reviewers’ comments in the subsequent (new) submission, as it is quite possible you will get the same reviewer at the next journal.
+Even if rejected, it is generally useful to try to address the reviewers' comments in the subsequent (new) submission, as it is quite possible you will get the same reviewer at the next journal.
 This stage is often the part of the project that requires the most intense work in order to meet revision deadlines.
 Quick turn-around for revision and resubmissions is very important to prevent the project from stalling.

 ### 20)	Celebrate and disseminate

 Congrats!
 Your paper was accepted.
 Next, make sure it reaches as many eyes as possible, through mechanisms especially twitter; updating the thread from when the preprint went up is usually a good idea.
 Make sure the final version of the paper is posted on the pennlinc.io "publications" page (see the #pennlinc_website slack channel).